 I’m sure many cat guardians out there have struggled getting their house cat into a carrier for a routine vet visit.
 To most folks, getting a 100-pound leopard in a crate might sound insane, but this was just the challenge we faced when moving the cats out of the old Big Cat Trail to make way for the construction of Africa Rocks.
 What we did was set up the crate and rewarded the cats with a treat any time they calmly entered.
 For some of our braver cats, like the Amur leopards, as soon as they made the connection they would eagerly wait at the crate door for us to open it so they could step in and receive their snack.
 The snow leopards are much more sensitive, so it was a slower process.
 However, once moving day came each and every cat calmly entered their crate for the short move to their new home.

 Now imagine getting eye drops at an eye exam.
 Probably not something you look forward to all year, right?
 Another challenge we faced was when receiving our male snow leopard, Ramil.
 The excitement over the potential of having a breeding pair of snow leopards was slightly dampened when we found out that Ramil had a medical condition which required him to receive up to three eye drops a day.
 Coincidentally, I had been having some eye issues of my own and was having a hard enough time giving myself eye drops, so it was difficult to imagine how we were going to accomplish this with a snow leopard.
 Fortunately, Ramil is pretty compliant; when we call his name, he comes over and even tilts up the eye that needs the drops.
 Kudos go to the keepers at his former zoo.
 They established the behavior so well that it took only a little time to get Ramil used to his new surroundings and keepers before he was regularly accepting his eye drops.
-Thanks to our training techniques and a very resilient cat, we are able to ensure that Ramil is healthy and pain free.

 At both the Zoo and the Safari Park keepers train many of our animals in behaviors that allow us to provide care for them, making them happier, healthier, and stress free.
 For example, our two female snow leopards, Anna and Penny, are making big strides in voluntarily accepting injections.
 So the next time they are due for vaccinations they should be ready to voluntarily participate.
 Herding cats is possible with the right techniques, combined with creativity and patience.
 And just in case you’ve ever wondered, you can indeed teach an old leopard new “tricks”!